-This page contains a subset of publications from the team relevant to the area of the project.
+This page contains project publications and a subset of publications from the team members relevant to the area of the project.
 We encourage visitors to check out the full publication lists of team members on their websites.

 Compton, R., Jurgens, D., & Allen, D. (2014).
 Geotagging one hundred million Twitter accounts with total variation minimization.